 Level's lock is an entirely invisible solution that hides everything inside of your door.
 This design allows you to keep your existing hardware and original keys, making it perfect for renters.
 The Level Bolt is also effortless to install, and since it uses Bluetooth, you can be up and running in a matter of minutes.
 Easy to fit, easy to connect, and easy to use.
 You can use the HomeKit connectivity to unlock it remotely.

 When combined with HomeKit, the Eve Motion Sensor can automate every accessory category, including fans, plugs, and speakers.
-This completely wireless sensor sports an IPX3 water resistance rating, so it works indoors and out, creating many automation possibilities.
+This completely wireless sensor sports an IPX3 water resistance rating, so it works indoors and out, creating many automation possibilities and making it one of the best HomeKit motion sensors.
 It's small too, so it's not too intrusive no matter where you might put it.
 You can control it with its own app, or hook it up to HomeKit.

 The Eve Aqua attaches to a hose spigot and delivers water anywhere you desire.
 The Aqua works with sprinklers, drip irrigation systems, and more, as long as it has a hose fitting.
 A built-in Bluetooth radio allows the Aqua to connect directly to your HomeKit hub or iOS device without a separate app.
 It can be automated should you need a sprinkler to go on at a certain time of day.